7. Answering Afterlife Questions

 11Now I saw heaven opened, and behold, a white horse.
 And He who sat on him was called Faithful and True, and in righteousness He judges and makes war.
 12His eyes were like a flame of fire, and on His head were many crowns.
 He had a name written that no one knew except Himself.
 13He was clothed with a robe dipped in blood, and His name is called The Word of God.
 14And the armies in heaven, clothed in fine linen, white and clean, followed Him on white horses (Revelation 19:11-14).

 I don't think horses are needed to get around in heaven, so I guess it is logical to assume that they are there for the sheer love of animals in heaven.
-As we have already said, the Bible says that the whole order of creation is changed after the Lord descends to Earth.
-Little children will be able to play with lions and snakes, and nothing will hurt them (Isaiah 11:8).
-If that is true for the new earth, then why do we think that heaven would be any different?
+As we have already said, the Bible says that the whole order of creation is changed after the Lord descends to earth.
+Little children will play with lions and snakes, and nothing will hurt them (Isaiah 11:8).
+If that is true for the new earth, why do we think heaven would be any different?
 I do believe that we will see our pets in heaven.
 I cannot imagine heaven to be without our beloved pets.

 What happens to people who commit suicide?

-The Ten Commandments say that we must not commit murder (Exodus 20:13).
+One of the Ten Commandments says that we must not commit murder (Exodus 20:13).
 We do not belong to ourselves (1 Corinthians 6:20), so what gives us the right to take our own lives?
-Each of us was created for a reason, and we have no right to end our lives, and we are in danger of judgment if we do so.
+God brought each of us into the world for a reason, and we have no right to end our lives, and we are in danger of judgment if we do so.
 God knows our reasoning and our motives, and why people abruptly end their lives.
 He is entirely just in His judgment, and so it would be wrong for us to make a judgment as to where people will go in eternity if they commit suicide.
 I cannot answer this one except to say that I believe that God, who has complete knowledge of each person’s motives, will judge each one individually.

 Is it okay to talk to those who have passed on?
 Can they speak to us or come to us in dreams or visions?